bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * Connected dynamic talkgroups now display idle-timeout time (due to no TX).

-  * Added ablity to mass-drop your static talkgroups; and mass re-add the previously linked static talkgroups.
+  * Added ability to mass-drop your static talkgroups; and mass re-add the previously linked static talkgroups.

    * Added ability to batch add/delete up to 5 static talkgroups at a time (for now)

-* TGIF Manager; now displays conneected actual talkgroup names.
+* TGIF Manager; now displays connected actual talkgroup names.

 * DMR JitterTest and related form added.